Yiyon/laravel-permission-merchant/docs/basic-usage/role-permissions.md

 $user->getAllPermissions();
 ```

-All these responses are collections of `Spatie\Permission\Models\Permission` objects.
+All these responses are collections of `Yiyon\Permission\Models\Permission` objects.